rcgsheffield/skills/README.md

 ## Contributing

-We welcome contributions to this skills repository.
+We welcome contributions to this skills repository!

+💡**Have an idea for a new skill?** [Submit a skill idea](https://github.com/rcgsheffield/skills/issues/new?template=new-skill-idea.yml) for consideration.

 Please see [the contribution guide](CONTRIBUTING.md) for detailed guidelines on creating, testing, and submitting skills.
 For internal skills specific to our organisation, submit a pull request to propose a change or write a new skill.

 ### Sharing skills